iridian-alt/iridian-alt/README.md

 ### Hi there 👋

 <!--
 **iridian-alt/iridian-alt** is a ✨ _special_  ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 💚I´m an Information Technology Engineer, i love the technology.

+I’m  a  WEB  and  software  developer  with  5  years  ofexperience  developing  software  solutions  that  solvecustomer needs, I've recently taken differents courses about software development who help me to continue learn and put them into practice.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about news technologies.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 I’m currently working as a web developer.

-- ⚡ Fun fact: ...
+My interests include:
+- 🐘PHP
+- 🐘LARAVEL
+- 🐍PYTHON
+- 🎁JAVASCRIPT
+- 🚡WORDPRESS

+### I have a blog and a portfolio, you can foun it in the url below.

+irinah.com

 -->